troygiorshev/393Group6/Control/Notes.md

 # Ziegler-Nichols Method

-## Step 1: Find K_u, where the output has stable and consistent oscillations.
+## Step 1: Find K_u, where the output has stable and consistent oscillations

 The system is exceedingly sensitive.